ciar4n/bonsai-docs/content/docs/utilities/_index.md

 - **Filesize** - One of the biggest drawbacks to date with utility based CSS frameworks is their large filesize.
 The developent version of Tailwind for example, minified is a rather large **1599.8kb**.
 Bedrock CSS with the same feature set comes in at less than **50kb**.

 #### What about responsive
+Bedrock utilities are perfect for developing fully responsive interfaces.
+Each utility can be applied conditionally to a screensize allowing you total responsive control.

+To apply a utility to a certain screensize simply append the utility shorthand with a '-' followed by the screen size.
+Utilities use a mobile-first approach so if you append with for example `-md`, that utility will be applied to the medium screensize and up.

+In the following example background is red by default and blue on large screen devices.

+{{< highlight html "linenos=false" >}}
+<div style="--bg:red; --bg-lg:blue"><div>
+{{< / highlight >}}

 | Property                   | Shorthand                                                              | Media Queries | MDN Reference                                                                                                               |
 |----------------------------|------------------------------------------------------------------------|---------------|-----------------------------------------------------------------------------------------------------------------------------|